Affordable loans with Wonga South Africa

 Unlike many other loans, you can use the money from a personal loan as you like – whether it’s to fund a dream, an emergency expense, or purchase an item which you might not be able to afford in one payment.

 Personal loans don’t need “collateral” – that is, an asset or item that you declare as a ‘security’, which a credit provider can claim if you don’t make repayments within a certain period of time.

 You can compare online loans to find a personal loan that might suit you.

 Like a personal loan, instalment loans can be used to borrow a sum of money that you can use for any purpose.
-However, instalment loans are different from personal loans in that rather than repaying your loan with interest in one lump sum, instalment loans give you the flexibility to set what is called a ‘repayment period’ – where you make regular repayments over an agreed period of time (such as 3 or 6 months).
+However, instalment loans are different from personal loans in that rather than repaying your loan with interest in one lump sum, instalment loans give you the flexibility to set what is called a ‘repayment period’ – where you make regular repayments over an agreed period of time (such as 3 months).

 While instalment loans can be more expensive than personal loans, they do offer you the opportunity to repay over a period that suits you.
 It can be useful to apply for an instalment loan when you may not have the money to repay a personal loan in one go.

 A home loan or bond is where you apply for a loan to purchase a home.
 You can apply for a home loan at an interest rate that may be lower than a personal or an instalment loan, but where you put an asset – usually your home – as a ‘security’.
 This means that a credit provider – such as a bank, takes a claim on your property, and has the right to ‘repossess’ it in the event that you do not make repayments on your loan on time.